nkyorov/sitemap_generator/README.md

 ### Neutral
 Default at startup.
 Crawler will respect the robots exclusion protocol and will set a `Crawl-delay:`, if one is specified.

+Ideal for medium to large scale websites that do not impose any politeness policies over the crawler

 ### Polite
 Crawler will respect the robots exclusion protocol and will check for a `Crawl-delay:`.
 If there is no delay set in `robots.txt`, the crawler will use adaptive delay calculated from the server response time.
 This prevents slower servers from getting overloaded with requests.

+Ideal for small scale websites

 ### Aggressive
 Crawler ignores any specified delays but will respect the `robots.txt` file.
 Proxies support enabled by default in this mode.

+Ideal for large scale websites or for the users that own the target website.

 ## Features
 ### Proxies